 Mountain Village is a beautiful ski village attached to the town of Telluride by a free Gondola.
 Mountain Village is where the Telluride Ski Resort actually begins.
 The majority of the 17 lifts, ski information, and most of the 148 ski trails feed into Mountain Village.
 Guests will enjoy lodging, restaurants, winter activities, evening entertainment, shopping, and incredible scenery in Mountain Village.

 Alpine Lodging Telluride manages a variety of property types in both the town of Telluride and Mountain Village, providing you with a great selection of Telluride accommodations.
 We offer everything from hotel rooms to condos and private vacation homes at seven properties; Mountainside Inn, Bear Creek Lodge.
-Manitou Lodge, River Club, Hotel Columbia, Aspen Ridge and Villas at Cortina.
+Manitou Lodge, River Club, Aspen Ridge and Villas at Cortina.

 You will be close to everything wherever you choose to stay in Telluride or Mountain Village.
 The free Gondola connecting the two towns makes it easy to visit both locations, and everything in each town is within walking distance.
 There are some differences, however, between the two areas.
 The town of Telluride is a historic old mining town with a lot of history.
 The majority of the shops, restaurants, and bars are located along Main Street (Colorado Avenue), and on the far end is Town Park, the site for all of the major summer festivals.
 Mountain Village is a newer European-style ski village with the most convenient access to the ski slopes and also offers a wide variety of shops and restaurants.
 Check out more detailed information on the two locations here.